 Address: Level 5, 1 King Street, Newtown, NSW 2042 Australia; or

-Typically, we will respond to your request within 10 business days.
+Typically, we will respond to your request within 10 - 20 business days, but sometimes we may require more time depending on the circumstances.

-In your request, please ensure that you provide a reply address, so that we can contact you if we are unable to locate your personal information or cannot carry out your request (in which case, we generally tell you why).
+In your request, please ensure that you provide a reply address, so that we can contact you if we are unable to locate your personal information, if we need to verify your identity, or if we cannot carry out your request (in which case, we generally tell you why).

 What should you do if you have a complaint about the handling of your personal information?